learn-co-curriculum/hs-git-code-along-lab/README.md

 * You should see your two commit messages and their unique SHA numbers.

 * Ok, we've just received a request for a new feature in our program that asks users for their age.
-Before we add this feature let's create a new feature branch to track our changes.
+Before we add this feature let's create a new branch where we will do our work and track our changes.

 * We've been working in master branch.
 Actually let's just confirm that we are on the master branch with this command: